DevExpress/devextreme-angular/README.md

 ### <a name="add-to-existing-app"></a>Adding DevExteme to an Existing Angular Application ###

-You can add DevExtreme to an existing application using the [Angular](https://github.com/angular/angular-cli) or [DevExtreme](https://github.com/DevExpress/devextreme-cli) CLI:
+You can use the [Angular CLI](https://github.com/angular/angular-cli) or the [DevExtreme CLI](https://github.com/DevExpress/devextreme-cli) to add DevExtreme to an existing application:

 - Angular CLI